 So once cleaned up I took myself out for a long walk along the beach.
 People were out with their rubber rings as banana boat created delight for those that chose that specific activity.
 Others just buried their father’s in the sand, as the land of play came alive.

-The sea crashed in onto the beach, oscillating as it did, creating sheets of foam before deciding to retreat.
+The sea crashed onto the beach, oscillating as it did, creating sheets of foam before deciding to retreat.
 I was tired and I knew sooner or later that my tiredness would catch up with me.
-However, rather than heading back to my guesthouse I walked up towards the north end of the beach right up to where the Khlong Cha-am flowed into the sea.
+However, rather than heading back to my guesthouse I walked up to the north end of the beach right up to where the Cha-am khlong flowed into the sea.
 Two children joyfully played in the flowing water.
-The currents had eroded the sand dunes away, creating large sand banks.
+The currents had eroded the sand dunes away, creating large sandbanks.
 Further, up, a fisherman tended to his boat.

-I decided at this point to head back, as the current was to strong and the water to deep to even contemplate crossing it to the other side.
+I decided at this point to head back, as the current was too strong and the water too deep to even contemplate crossing it to the other side.
 Once back I instantly fell asleep, later I went for my evening meal before crashing out for the night.

 I woke up at around quarter to five.
 By half past, I was on my way home, heading out towards Bangkok with all my lights flashing.
 I must have looked like a premature Christmas decoration.
 I made good steady progress.
 Steadily the eastern sky started to changed colour preparing us for daybreak.

 I guesstimated that I would arrive home by one o’clock at the earliest.
-I past the rocky out crop of strange looking cliffs and the volcano looking mountain.
-Teak trees seem to stretch along the central reservation for miles right up to the inter section with the Rama II Road.
+I passed the rocky outcrop of strange looking cliffs and the volcano looking mountain.
+Teak trees seem to stretch along the central reservation for miles right up to the intersection with the Rama II Road.